FacultadInformatica-LinkedData/Curso2023-2024-ODKG/HandsOn/Group11/selfAssessmentHandsOn4.md

 **The "SPARQL” file:**

-- [x] Includes a description of the application user interface
+- [x] SPARQL file for queries on transformed dataset

 ## Comments on the self-assessment
 _(If required)_